Monthly Programs

 July 21st, 2021

-Resources mentioned in the program: Suggested Native Plants, Layering, Our three native Oregon Grapes, Snohomish Conservation District Plant guide, WA Native Plant Society Plant Lists, The Gardener's Guide to Global Warming.
+Resources mentioned in the program: Suggested Native Plants, Layering, Our three native Oregon Grapes, Snohomish Conservation District Plant guides, WA Native Plant Society Plant Lists, The Gardener's Guide to Global Warming.

 Download our Application for Certification or you can certify online on at the NWF site.